The Commonplace

 0.14

 Predictive governance can change fiscal timing (earlier interventions) and alter uncertainty profiles for public budgets, requiring economists to model dynamic fiscal impacts and risks from algorithmic failure or bias.
-Fiscal And Macroeconomic mixed medium fiscal timing of expenditures and budgetary uncertainty/risk profiles
+Fiscal And Macroeconomic mixed fiscal timing of expenditures and budgetary uncertainty/risk profiles

 n=103